semgrep/semgrep-docs/docs/kb/rules/using-semgrep-rule-schema-in-vscode.md

 ![MacOS VS Code YAML extension settings](/img/kb/vscode-yaml-schemas.png)

-This opens the `settings.json` file with an empty `yaml.schemas` object already entered, ready to be defined.
+This opens the `settings.json` file with an empty `yaml.schemas` object ready to be defined.
 For example, consider the following `yaml.schemas` definition:

 ```json
 "yaml.schemas": {